endurtech/css-ready-classes-gravity-forms/README.md

 > This WordPress plugin will allow you to conveniently select from a fully updated list of CSS Ready Classes from within your Gravity Forms form field's Appearance tab.
 This plugin is a modified version of [Brad's Gravity Forms CSS Ready Class Selector WordPress plugin](https://wordpress.org/plugins/gravity-forms-css-ready-selector/).
 Special thanks to [Brad Vincent](https://profiles.wordpress.org/bradvin/) for the original code and [Mike Kormendy](https://github.com/mkormendy) for the cleaned up version!
 [View plugin web site](https://endurtech.com/css-ready-classes-plugin/) for more details.

 Did this plugin save you time and add value?
 [Share your appreciation](https://endurtech.com/give-thanks/) and support future improvements.

-* Compatible with Gravity Forms v2.4.14
-* Requires at least v2.0 of Gravity Forms

 ## Features